jhaji2911/BBD-MEDIC-NEXUS/README.md

 #
-# OLLAMA API Wrapper
+# BBD NEXUS APIs

-This is a simple fastify wrapper of the ollama API.
+This is a simple fastify wrapper of the NEXUS API.

 ## Table of Contents